dokku/dokku/docs/deployment/logs.md

 ### Vector Logging Shipping

-> New as of 0.22.6
+!!! tip "New as of 0.22.6"

 Vector is an open-source, lightweight and ultra-fast tool for building observability pipelines.
 Dokku integrates with it for shipping container logs for the `docker-local` scheduler.
 Users may configure log-shipping on a per-app or global basis, neither of which interfere with the `dokku logs` commands.

 #### Starting the Vector container

+!!!
+Warning
-> Warning: While the default vector image may be updated over time, this will not impact running vector containers.
+    While the default vector image may be updated over time, this will not impact running vector containers.
 Users are encouraged to view any Dokku and Vector changelogs to ensure their system will continue running as expected.

 Vector may be started via the `logs:vector-start` command.